State of Missouri

 The Governor’s call for a special legislative session is in coordination with President Trump’s broader mid-decade redistricting plan to secure additional Republican congressional seats ahead of the 2026 midterm elections.
 Kehoe’s proposed map would give the GOP an extra seat at the expense of Black voters in Kansas City.
 Meanwhile, Missourians have used the ballot initiative process to pass popular measures opposed by the GOP-controlled legislature, including a law protecting abortion rights.

 • Feb.
-3, 2026: The court will hold a status conference hearing.
+3, 2026: The court held a status conference hearing.

 • Dec.
 15, 2025: The district court held a trial on plaintiffs’ first amended complaint, challenging state officials’ compliance with state law when opening the special session to begin mid-decade redistricting.